Overview

 Deposit

-event that includes the L1 and L2 addresses of the user, and the amount deposited.
+event that includes the L1 and L2 addresses of the user, and the amount deposited. - Sends a message to the corresponding L2 bridge with the amount deposited, and the recipient’s address.

 function on L1, you don’t see your funds appear on L2 within a reasonable amount of time.